Mission and Scope

 Project Sandy: Labor Task Force on New York State's Energy Future – Hurricane Sandy revealed serious deficiencies in NYS's energy infrastructure – 8 million people lost power.
 Through a multi-dimensional research, policy and education initiative, The Worker Institute at Cornell is convening a Labor Task Force on NYS's Energy Future that will promote resilient communities, job creation and effective climate protection.

-The Gendered Nature and Coordination of Caregiving – The need for high-quality, affordable caregiving, for children, veterans, elders and those with special needs, is growing rapidly.
+The Gendered Nature of Care: Caregivers and Responsible Employment – The need for high-quality, affordable caregiving, for children, veterans, elders and those with special needs, is growing rapidly.
 While this employment sector expands, the work remains female dominated, underpaid and undervalued.
 The Worker Institute at Cornell is partnering with workers associations, employers, government and other stakeholders to research and develop policy that builds effective community care networks.

 The Worker Institute builds on a 60-year tradition by the ILR School to help fulfill Cornell’s land grant mission – to assist working people in ensuring their rights on the job and in building effective organizations and strong communities.
 Our education and training programs, online and in various locations in New York State, are designed to deepen the knowledge and strengthen the skills of workers as well as leaders of unions, worker centers, non-profit and policy organizations.